Murders of P. Jayaraj and J. Bennix: Police response

-Following protests and media coverage of the deaths, on Wednesday 24 June, the Police Department suspended two sub inspectors and an inspector and transferred all Sathankulam police to other locations.
+Following protests and media coverage of the deaths, on 24 June, the Police Department suspended two sub inspectors and an inspector and transferred all Sathankulam police to other locations.

 Intervention by the Madras High Court

 In response to public outrage, the Madurai bench of Madras High Court took suo motu cognizance of the matter and on 24 June, a bench consisting of Justices P.N.
 Prakash and B. Pugalendhi called the Superintendent of Police, Thoothukudi before the court.
 The court ordered the Superintendent to inquire into the incident and submit an interim status report within two days.
 The order included a requirement to videograph the autopsy, which was to be done by a panel of three experts in the presence of a magistrate after the police completed its inquest proceedings.

 Copies of both reports of the autopsy and inquest were submitted to the high court.
-State Human Rights Commission Tamil Nadu has taken suo motu cognizance of the offence and asked the Police Department to file a reply in this regard.
+The State Human Rights Commission Tamil Nadu took suo motu cognizance of the offence and asked the Police Department to file a reply in this regard.